 These are all ethical questions of the kind we often try to grapple with through analogies or stories.
 It is obvious that a lot depend on context, and the context itself might be a kind of story.
 Suppose the worst fears of environmentalists are realised, and the entire suite of climate-related catastrophes come to pass.
 What measure of blame do any of us bear, and how would we defend our actions against the recriminations of, say, a ruined neighbour; or our children; or a remote foreigner who had lost her entire family as a result of a climate-related disaster?
+How could this be cast into the form of a story?

-of heaven It is commonly thought y
+One that has been suggested is an after-death encounter with St Peter at the gates of heaven.
+In popular tradition St Peter holds the keys of heaven and acts as a kind of celestial bouncer, quizzing prospective entrants to establish their worthiness.
+It is commonly thought you can blag your way in by telling a good story.

-then,Suppose, in the narrative of vulgar Christian theology, you find yourself at the Pearly Gates of heaven, where St Peter (who by tradition holds the keys) challenges you to justify your environmental attitudes and actions.
+Imagine then, you arrive at the Pearly Gates and St Peter fixes you with a cold stare.
+“As you well know,” he says, “the earth, the sacred handiwork of the Almighty, has been reduced to a steaming ruin.
+You were there.
+Why didn’t you stop it?”.
 What would you say?

 Try these responses for size: